Petlja/PSIML/workshops/conv_nets/README.md

 3) **Evaluate untrained network on test set**

-The goal of this task is to implement additional operations for computing loss and accuracy, and test is by evaluating loss and accuracy on CIFAR-10 test set.
+The goal of this task is to implement additional operations for computing loss and accuracy, and test it by evaluating loss and accuracy on CIFAR-10 test set.
 Since the network is still not trained we expect accuracy to be low (similar to random guessing).

+It may be helpful to inspect the already implemented `Model.add_loss_and_accuracy` method in `model.py` to see how these new subnetworks attach to the network built earlier.
+Note that this function is called from `Model.__init__` method in `model.py` which is called from `conv_nets.evaluate_dataset` method in `conv_nets.py`.

 In `model_utils.py` implement the following functions:
 * `label_placeholder`, which creates a placeholder for human-annotated ground truth image label.
 * `cross_entropy_loss`, which creates a subnetwork for computing cross-entropy loss function.
 * `classification_accuracy`, which creates a subnetwork for computing classification accuracy.
-It may be helpful to inspect the already implemented `Model.add_loss_and_accuracy` method in `model.py` to see how these new subnetworks attach to the network built earlier.

 In `trainer.py` implement the following methods in the `Trainer` class:
 * `get_fetches`, which defines which network nodes should be evaluated.